kocsismate/kocsismate.github.io/_posts/2017-07-23-18-year-old-ethical-hacker-got-arrested-in-hungary.md

 than 1500 one-star ratings on the [official Facebook page of BKK][bkk-facebook] yesterday at 3 p.m., most of them also blaming the two companies for their unprofessional attitude in the added comments.
-At the time of writing (22nd July at 10 p.m) this number increased up to **44 000 one stars**, while the [official Facebook page of the German T-Systems][t-systems-de-facebook] received more than 5000 one stars (unfortunately they have nothing to do with [the Hungarian page][t-systems-hu-facebook])!
+At the time of writing (22nd July at 10 p.m) this number increased up to **44 000 one stars**, while the [official Facebook page of the German T-Systems][t-systems-de-facebook] received more than 5000 one stars (unfortunately they have nothing to do with [the Hungarian company][t-systems-hu-facebook])!

 ![44K one-star ratings!][bkk-rating]